kraglalbert/kraglalbert.github.io/about.md

 permalink: /about/
 ---

-I'm a fourth-year undergraduate student at McGill University, currently studying Software Engineering.
+I'm a fourth-year undergraduate student at McGill University currently studying Software Engineering.
 I also do music and ultimate frisbee.

 <br>